MeriPaz/blankslate/content/project/Nitrification inhibitors/index.md

   caption: Nitrification inhibitors
   focal_point: Smart
 slides: example
-summary: The project will contribute towards the goal of more targeted use of NIs.
-This will in turn provide savings to sugarcane farmers by avoiding the use of these products in situations where they are unlikely to provide benefits.
+summary: The project will contribute towards the goal of more targeted use of nitrification inhibitors in North Queensland (Australia).
 tags:
 - Deep Learning
 title: Will nitrification inhibitors help farmers protect the Great Barrier Reef?